 Adam McKay, the Academy Award-winning director, was doing Second City improv in Chicago when I was anchoring locally.
 Me and my co-anchor were pretty hot.
 Bill Kurtis was his idea of an anchorman and he needed a straight man to go with the comedy.
 They sent me a script — as a typical journalist I was afraid to do it.
 It turned out every anchorman in the country wanted that part.

-I heard RC gave you a teepee when you first retired from CCF?
+I heard you received a teepee when you first retired from Cold Case Files?

 We’re looking forward to hearing the first new episode with your voice.